micheles/micheles.github.io/author.md

 the United States, and I spent a couple of years at the University of Pittsburgh, as a research associate, with some dabbling also in the Early Universe Cosmology.
-At that time I decided that it was time for a more radical change, so I quit Physics and became a programmer.
+At that time I decided that it was time for a more radical change, so I quit Physics and have become a programmer.

 I rapidly became an expert on Python and I started writing papers on it, especially the famous ones about [metaclasses]